xonotic/xonotic/CONTRIBUTING.md

 	// XONRELEASE TODO: xonotic-v0.8.2 after release candidate take a shower
 	```

-- If following this code style to the letter would make some code less
-  readable or harder to understand, make suitable style adjustments.
+#### If following this code style to the letter would make some code less readable or harder to understand, make suitable style adjustments.

   For example, in some situations, placing the block on the same line as
-  the condition would be okay because it looks cleaner:
+  the condition would be okay because it aligns and looks cleaner:

 	```c
 	if (foo)  DoSomething();